Shailiparikh16/Airline-Price-Prediction/README.md

 All experiment logs are saved in: _experiments/results.csv_ This file contains:

-\-Timestamp of each run
+\- Timestamp of each run

-\-Model type and parameters
+\- Model type and parameters

-\-Whether log-transform was applied
+\- Whether log-transform was applied

-\-Evaluation metrics (MAE, MSE, R²)
+\- Evaluation metrics (MAE, MSE, R²)

 👉 If you only want to check results without downloading the dataset or running the pipeline, simply open experiments/results.csv.